Mann1904/FaceMaskDetection/README.md

 ## 😇 Motivation

-In the present scenario due to Covid-19, there is no efficient face mask detection applications which are now in high demand for transportation means, densely populated areas, residential districts, large-scale manufacturers and other enterprises to ensure safety.
+In the present scenario due to Covid-19, there is no efficient face mask detection applications which are now in high demand for airports, hospitals, Offices & Working Spaces, large-scale manufacturers and other enterprises to ensure safety.
 Also, the absence of large datasets of ‘with_mask’ images has made this task more cumbersome and challenging.

 ## 📁 What I did??
  - This is already prepared which I given to you.
 But behind of these I created my own image dataset(4200 images), then did Image Labelling,Model configuration.
- - After that I used SSDlite_Mobilenet_v2 model and I trained it around 10 hours.
+ - After that I used SSDlite_Mobilenet_v2 model.
- - Model is trained os 12GB NVIDIA Tesla K80 GPU
+ - Model is trained on 12GB NVIDIA Tesla K80 GPU
  - So guys I given lots of efforts to complete this project.
 So please Star🌟 my repository and follow me.

 ## ⚠️ Tech/framework used